whereistejas/old-blog-backup/_drafts/2020-09-24-SAP-HANA-XSA.md

 SAP HANA **XSA** stands for *XS Advanced* and though, it is the next iteration of XS Classic, significant changes have been made under the hood at the application server layer that introduce a new development model.
 All the above-mentioned drawbacks have been resolved in the SAP HANA XSA.

 One of the core concepts of HANA XSA, is that of an HDI container.
 HDI, stands for *HANA Deployment Infrastructure*.
-In HANA XSA, application are pushed from git reppositories, by building them from source, and deploying them to the target platform, in the form of containers.
+In HANA XSA, application are pushed from git repositories, by building them from source, and deploying them to the target platform, in the form of containers.

 This article is about how to access database objects, that reside outside of your application-specific container, which I will call the ego container, here onwards.